ONEARMY/community-platform/CONTRIBUTING.md

 ## 🤓 Style guide

-We use Prettier and ESLint.
-This might soon evolve as there are new and shiny tools ✨ like `Biome` and `oxlint` which could provide significant performance and DX advantages.
+We use `Biome` please install the extension on your IDE https://biomejs.dev/guides/editors/first-party-extensions/.

 Running `yarn format` from the project root prior to committing will ensure the code you're adding is formatted to align with the standards of this project.